 Founded in 1868 by a legislative act "to provide a law library to the Supreme Court," the California Judicial Center Library (CJCL) holds more than 200,000 volumes of federal and California legal resources, and handles more than 800 in-depth requests a year from justices, attorneys, and judicial assistants.

 In addition to the California Supreme Court, the CJCL now serves the First District Court of Appeal, and the Judicial Council.

-The CJCL celebrated its 150th anniversary on December 18 with an open house ceremony at the library's location in the Ronald George State Building in San Francisco.
-Over the years, library staff has digitized some of the collections and removed multiple copies of materials, creating more space for study areas.
+The 150th anniversary was celebrated at the library's location in the Ronald George State Building in San Francisco.
+Looking forward, library staff will continue their ongoing efforts to digitize collections and creating more space for study areas.

 —Donna Williams, Director of the California Judicial Center Library